wufeim/mofii-notes/_build/html/_sources/paper-reading/super-reso-mucan.rst.txt

 | **Authors:** Wenbo Li, Xin Tao, Taian Guo, Lu Qi, Jiangbo Lu, Jiaya Jia
 | **Affiliations:** The Chinese University of Hong Kong, Kuaishou Tech, Tsinghua University, SmartMore

-Video super-resolutino (VSR) aims to utilize multiple low-resolution frames to generate a high-resolution prediction for each frame.
+Video super-resolution (VSR) aims to utilize multiple low-resolution frames to generate a high-resolution prediction for each frame.
 The authors argues that there are two main limitations for existing VSR methods:

 - Flow estimation is error-prone and affects recovery results.
 - Similar patterns in natural images are rarely exploited.